Mahmoud-Maher-Fadl/SchoolCleanArchitecture/README.md

     Build and run the project:
       Throw Your Code Editor

-  ## You can now access the API at https://localhost:5001 (or http://localhost:5000).
-  ## Additionally, you can explore the API documentation at https://localhost:5001/swagger (or http://localhost:5000/swagger).

   ## Project Structure
     The project follows a clean architecture pattern, which includes the following layers: